Skip to Main Content

 This manual contains analysis and explanation of criminal rules of procedure, including relevant case law which impacts interpretation or application of those rules.
 Other material, including practical and ethical considerations, gives attorneys guidance on issues that could impact the trail process.

 Criminal Procedure provides analysis of all aspects of criminal procedure.
-It begins with an introduction to the criminal justice process and the constitutionalization of criminal procedure, then addresses various criminal rules according to the usual order of criminal proceedings, from detection and investigation of crimes to trial and appeals.
+It begins with an introduction to the criminal justice process and criminal procedure, then addresses various criminal rules according to the usual order of criminal proceedings, from detection and investigation of crimes to trial and appeals.

 This resource presents the substantive information on criminal law, with particular emphasis on the elements of common criminal offenses.
 It covers all state jurisdictions and discusses the Model Penal Code.